pryv/dev-site/source/getting-started.md

 This concludes our first tour of Pryv.IO and some basic things you can do with it.
 Where to go from here?

-- Our [Java](../java/) and [Javascript](../javascript/) Getting Started guides will show the same operations using one of these languages respectively.
+- Our [external resources](/external-resources/) page presents some third party and unsupported libraries and sample applications.
-- The [API Reference](../../reference/) explains all calls you can make to Pryv.IO and their parameters.
+- The [API Reference](/reference/) explains all calls you can make to Pryv.IO and their parameters.
 - To obtain your own Pryv.IO installation, please get in contact with our [Sales Team](mailto:sales@pryv.com).